 Scope

-This document specifies programming language vulnerabilities to be avoided in the development of systems where assured behaviour is required for security, safety, mission-critical and business-critical software.
-In general, this guidance is applicable to the software developed, reviewed or maintained for any application.
+This document catalogues programming language vulnerabilities that can be present in the development of Fortran systems where assured behaviour is required for security, safety, mission-critical and business-critical software.
+It also provides avoidance mechanisms for each vulnerability catalogued.
+In general, the material presented herein is applicable to the software developed, reviewed or maintained for any Fortran application.